-The Massachusetts Registry of Motor Vehicles (MRV) requires that all teenagers looking to get their first-time license must complete a driver education program.
+The Massachusetts Registry of Motor Vehicles (RMV) requires that all teenagers looking to get their first-time license must complete a driver education program.
 A drivers ed course will prepare a teen with the knowledge and skills necessary to become a safe, responsible and confident driver.

 Are You Ready for Drivers Ed Massachusetts?

 Mandatory drivers ed is designed for Massachusetts teens that are under 18 years of age.
 The rules for meeting this requirement are simple:

 - To begin a course, you must be at least 16 years old